Every suicide is a tragedy, and to some degree a mystery.

 Statistically, suicide occurs most frequently among people ages 45 to 54.
 Women are more likely than men to attempt suicide; men are more likely than women to complete the act.

-For immediate help, 24/7: National Suicide Prevention Lifeline, 1-800-273-TALK, or Crisis Text Line by texting TALK to 741741.
+For immediate help in the U.S., 24/7: National Suicide Prevention Lifeline, 1-800-273-TALK.
+Outside of the U.S., visit the International Resources page for suicide hotlines in your country.
 To find a therapist near you, see the Psychology Today Therapy Directory.

 There are many myths about suicide.
 One is the mistaken belief that talking about it to a person in danger encourages the act.
 If a loved one expresses thoughts or plans of suicide, it’s essential to initiate a conversation.
 It is wise to approach the discussion by identifying concrete resources such as a therapist or suicide prevention hotline, and to conclude the conversation with a stated commitment to follow up with the person over time.